Victoria Cartagena

-Victoria Luz Cartagena is an American theater, film, and television actress.
+Victoria Cartagena is an American theater, film, and television actress.
 Cartagena is known for her role as Zoe Lopez in The Bedford Diaries, and for portraying Renee Montoya as series regular in the first season of Gotham and the third season of Batwoman.
 She is additionally known for her recurring role as Lourdes in the NBC-turned-Netflix drama Manifest.

 Early life

 Cartagena was born in Philadelphia, Pennsylvania, the daughter of Victor and Lucy Cartagena.
 She attended Penn State University.
 Cartagena has starred in numerous theater productions and participated in various plays and workshops for New York's Lark Theater.